microsoft/Flash_University/CLR_via_CSharp/21_GarbageCollection/GarbageCollection.md

 *
 // TODO look at 507 for better notes
 // What is the fundamental flaw of this? -- Memory ain't infinite.

 ## Generations: Improving perf

+### Gen 0
+Objects added to hep that have never been exampined

+### Gen 1
+Objects added to heap that have survived > 0 and less than 4 marks

+### Gen 2
+Objects added to heap that have survived 4 generations.